winklesen/learn-dart/README.md

-## :dart: Dart Fundamental

-A sample Dart command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.
+A sample command-line application providing basic argument parsing with an entrypoint in `bin/`.